Technical Architecture · Draft 1.0 · Last updated August 2026

 SHA-256 is considered quantum-resistant: Grover's algorithm reduces its effective security to 128 bits, which remains secure by current standards.
 Ed25519 is vulnerable to Shor's algorithm on a sufficiently powerful quantum computer, but this risk is structurally mitigated by the OTS timestamp.
 Even if a signature could be forged in the future, a forger cannot create one that was anchored in a 2026 Bitcoin block.
 The timestamp retroactively protects the integrity of all prior signatures.

-As a proactive measure, GAMI periodically re-anchors all existing GPRs using updated algorithms — the renewal chain.
+As a proactive measure, GAMI periodically re-anchors all existing GPRs using updated algorithms, a process we call the renewal chain.
 The process hashes all GPRs with a post-quantum algorithm, aggregates them into a new Merkle tree, signs with a post-quantum scheme (SLH-DSA, FIPS 205), and anchors the root via OTS.
 This proves that at the time of renewal, when previous algorithms were still fully secure, all existing GPRs already existed.
-The renewal is a single batch operation running in minutes, repeated every 3–5 years — well ahead of any practical quantum threat.
+The renewal is a single batch operation running in minutes, repeated every 3–5 years, well ahead of any practical quantum threat.

 Failure modes and mitigations